Digital-Defiance/StarRealmsAssistant/README.md

   - Removed react-native 8081 port forward.
   - Fixed TabView/App to render only single tab.
   - Fixed duplicate about screen.
-  - Fixed canUndo error when not in CurrentStep.GameScreen.
+  - Fixed canUndo error when not in CurrentStep.Game.
   - Added sx property option for SuperCapsText.
   - Used MUI styled instead of emotion styled.
   - Improved About screen sub-panel titles to use SuperCapsText.